Will 85 MPH in Texas Up the Speed Elsewhere?

 No matter how you slice it, increasing the speed limit invites people to push the boundaries up.
 Or so says Jonathan Adkins, deputy executive director with the Governor’s Highway Safety Association in Texas.

-“Whenever we see a posted speed limit, we think we can go above it,” Adkins said.
-“We think we can go 5 or 10 mph above it and a lot of cases we can’t, so the reality is you’re talking about the flow of traffic being 90, 95, even a little bit more, and so if you’re in a crash, you’re just not going to survive, even if you wear a seatbelt.”
-Clearly, his concern is that American drivers who typically push to be going faster than the maximum limits are more likely to end up in a fatal crash on roads with higher set MPH limits than those drivers abiding by slower posted limits on standard public highways.
+Clearly, his concern is that American drivers who typically push to be going faster than the maximum limits are more likely to end up in a fatal crash on roads with a higher set MPH speed limit than those drivers abiding by slower posted limits on standard public highways.